nikfaris88/Mobile-XDK-Fiuu-Android-Library/README.md

-# [Mobile XDK] – RazerMS Android Java
+# [Mobile XDK] – Fiuu Android Java

 <img src="https://user-images.githubusercontent.com/38641542/74424311-a9d64000-4e8c-11ea-8d80-d811cfe66972.jpg">

-This is the finished and working Razer Merchant Services Android payment module, which can be added to Android Studio as a MOLPayXDK module by using the Gradle integration from the JCenter/Maven repository.
-For reference purposes, an example application project (MOLPayXdkExample) for the MOLPayXDK framework integration is given.
+This is a fully functional Fiuu Android payment module.
+It can be seamlessly integrated into Android Studio as a MOLPayXDK module using Gradle integration from the JCenter/Maven repository.
+For reference, we’ve included an example application project called fiuuxdkproject, which demonstrates the integration with the MOLPayXDK framework.

 # How does it work ?

 ![XDK_android_complete](https://github.com/Naloff67/Mobile-XDK-RazerMS_Android_Library/assets/89504625/7be06fc3-6264-44e9-ad46-6b1af41f768b)

-1. User chooses the Payment option/Bank they wish to pay with
-2. Press "Proceed".
-3. input your bank credentials until finish payment.
+1. User Selection:
+<br>  a.
+User chooses their preferred payment option or bank.
+<br>  b.
+Then press “Proceed.”

+3. Bank Credentials:
+ <br> a.
+User inputs their bank credentials to complete the payment process.

-4. Complete the Transaction
+4. Transaction Completion:
+ <br> a.
+Once the necessary steps are followed, the transaction is successfully completed.

-#### Note :
+#### Important Note :

-you must be a registered Razer merchant to receive your own credentials for you to use or test this module.
+To utilize this module, you must be a registered Fiuu merchant.
+Contact us at sales-sa@razer.com to obtain your own credentials for testing or production use.

-To do so you can contact us here : sales-sa@razer.com

 ## Getting Started

-Follow the "get started" guide to install Android studio here : [https://docs.flutter.dev/get-started/install](https://developer.android.com/studio?gad_source=1&gclid=CjwKCAiAivGuBhBEEiwAWiFmYcRftsvawKYGV68bhK2IluVModqwUchdEU_wli2H39oLU1EdkBiGjxoC3RkQAvD_BwE&gclsrc=aw.ds)
+: Follow the “get started” guide to install Android Studio : [https://docs.flutter.dev/get-started/install](https://developer.android.com/studio?gad_source=1&gclid=CjwKCAiAivGuBhBEEiwAWiFmYcRftsvawKYGV68bhK2IluVModqwUchdEU_wli2H39oLU1EdkBiGjxoC3RkQAvD_BwE&gclsrc=aw.ds)

-For help getting started with Android Studio, view our [online documentation](https://developer.android.com/studio/intro), which offers tutorials, samples, guidance on mobile development, and a full API reference
+For additional assistance with Android Studio, refer to our [online documentation](https://developer.android.com/studio/intro), which includes tutorials, samples, mobile development guidance, and a comprehensive API reference.

 ## Recommended configurations

-Below is the installation guide to implement Razer XDK into your project.
+Below is the installation guide to implement Fiuu XDK into your project.

 - Android SDK Version: 26 ++